How Much Does Rehab Cost?

 You can visit your insurance carrier’s website or call the phone number listed on the back of your insurance card to find out what services your policy covers.
-You can also contact 800-662-4357 to speak to a specialist who will help you find a rehab that accepts your insurance.
+You can also contact 800-743-5860 (Who Answers?) to speak to a specialist who will help you find a rehab that accepts your insurance.

 Financing Options for Rehab

 In 2018, a study found that one in three people who needed detox treatment did not receive it because of a lack of funds or health insurance to pay for the cost of treatment.1 Research also shows that those without health insurance have higher rates of substance use disorders than individuals who have health insurance, with about 12% meeting the criteria for a substance use disorder.5

 However, your financial situation should not determine whether or not you receive the care you need.
 There are many options to help you finance the cost of addiction treatment.